freebsd/freebsd-src/contrib/python/docs/source/install.rst

 **Download**

-The lates source codes can be downloaded from `here`_.
+The latest source codes can be downloaded from `here`_.

 .. _here: http://nlnetlabs.nl/projects/ldns/